yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

 ### Task 3: Install WSL (Bash on Ubuntu on Windows)

->**Note: If you are using a Windows 10 development machine, follow these steps.
-For Mac OS you can ignore this step since you will be using Terminal for all commands.**
+>**Note**: If you are using a Windows 10 development machine, follow these steps.
+For Mac OS you can ignore this step since you will be using Terminal for all commands.

 You will need WSL to complete various steps.
 A complete list of instructions for supported Windows 10 versions is available on this page: